MetaCell/cloud-harness/tools/cloudharness_utilities/application-templates/django-app/README.md

 * select the `Config` tab
 * enable "metacell-admin-event-listener" under the `Events Config` - `Event Listeners`

-An other option is to enable the "metacell-admin-event-listener" through customizing the Keycloak realm.json from the CloudHarness repository.
+Another option is to enable the "metacell-admin-event-listener" through customizing the Keycloak realm.json from the CloudHarness repository.

 ## Develop